umigv/nav-onboarding-2025/README.md

 And that's it!
 After completing this onboarding project, you should have a solid understanding of the basic structure of a ROS application and the three primary methods nodes use to communicate with each other.
 When you're finished, let a lead know and we'll start talking about what project you might want to work on!

-## Common Errors:
+# Common Errors:
 Q:
 "when I run the code ~/arv-ws/src/nav-onboarding-2025/pizza_bot cmd I get an error

 A:
-You need to download vs code for ubuntu IN YOUR VM (so click on the firefox logo in ubuntu and check out this link https://code.visualstudio.com/docs/setup/linux)
+You need to use VS Code IN YOUR VM/DOCKER.

 Q: